 The Provost is the chief academic officer of the University and reports directly to the President.
-The Deans of the University's Colleges and Schools report directly to the Provost, as do the Vice President for Student Development, the Vice President for Information Technology Services, the Vice President for Enrollment and Academic Services, the Vice Provost for the Madrid Campus, the University Librarian, the Director of Athletics, and several Associate and Assistant Provosts.
+The Deans of the University's Colleges and Schools report directly to the Provost, as do the Vice President for Student Development, the Vice President for Information Technology Services, the Vice President for Enrollment and Academic Services, the Vice Provost for the Madrid Campus, the Assistant Provost for University Libraries, the Director of Athletics, and several Associate and Assistant Provosts.